PPL Privacy Statement & Social Media Policy

 - Libelous comments

-By choosing to comment on the Library’s social software you agree to these rules.
+By choosing to comment on the Library’s social software you agree to these expectations.
 Violation of the Social Media Expectations may result in warnings or exclusions from our social software tools.

 Acceptance of Terms